The Big O Birthdays!

-Today we celebrated my Big 8O by taking the bus to our credit union, getting a cashier's check to pay the remaining tuition for one of the two French students we sponsor who lives with us and attends a major university.
+Today we celebrated my Big 8O by taking the bus to our credit union, getting a cashier's check to pay the remaining tuition for one of the two French students we sponsor who live with us and attend a major university.

 From there we boarded another bus to a restaurant which offered me a free lunch we enjoyed while looking at photos from the past several years.